-Province: the data file contains the province that the respondent considers to be their address (variable NDPR\D2); the province in which the respondent last took high school (Module B), and the province where they attended a postsecondary institution (Module H).
-The province variable is also located in the Entry Component
+Province: the data file contains the province that the respondent considers to be their address (PROVD4) and the province where they attended a postsecondary institution (Module H - PSPROVD4).

 Spouse or partner background: If a respondent is legally married or living common-law, they are asked about their spouse's/partner's highest level of education completed and for their spouse's/partner's current main activity.
 Details of kind of business are also required if the respondent's spouse or partner is employed.